2200082/CS220AU-DP-2022/README.md

 ## Log

-- 2022-12-07: restructuring the old blogposts, as they still can be part of my webpage
+- 2022-12-07: restructuring the old blogposts, as they still can be part of my webpage; updated index page, created blogposts 1-3
 - 2022-12-07: again chat with Krisz, now I have a deeper understanding of what I want to do
 - 2022-12-06: Feedback with Krisz, talking through new topic, collected some ideas
 - 2022-12-06: feedback with Mahati, i have to restructure everything!!! no more overviewy things, more a specific risk -> decided on AI in politics